 Even if you don't see visible mold, symptoms like these - combined with a persistent musty odor - can be a red flag.
 Mold in your HVAC system is particularly concerning because it can go undetected for months while continuously affecting your indoor air quality.
 Some of the symptoms can be:

 That's why professional mold testing is so important.
-At O2 Mold Testing, we help homeowners identify whether mold is present in their air ducts, vents, or other hidden areas.
+At O2 Mold Testing, we help homeowners identify whether mold is present in their air conditioners, air ducts, vents, or other hidden areas.
 Our detailed reports give you the information you need to take action - whether that means remediation or simply improving ventilation and moisture control.

 If your home smells like wet dog, wet socks, or musty air, and you suspect mold might be the cause, the first step is to get a clear diagnosis.
 That's where O2 Mold Testing comes in.